AWBC Policy Priorities

 Level the Playing Field By Addressing Longstanding Barriers Women Entrepreneurs Disproportionately Experience

-• Enable entrepreneurs to save for retirement.
+• Recognize solopreneurs, and enable entrepreneurs to save for retirement.

 Identify and Establish Gender Parity in Underrepresented Industries